vladdou/ms4-of-stories-shop/README.md

 How to build a Django contact form is from [OrdinaryCoders](https://ordinarycoders.com/blog/article/build-a-django-contact-form-with-email-backend)

+How to get a footer to stick to the bottom of the page is from [css-tricks](https://css-tricks.com/couple-takes-sticky-footer/)

 ### Content
  Blog post text about mud cloth fabrics is from [here](https://en.wikipedia.org/wiki/B%C3%B2g%C3%B2lanfini)

  Blog post text about baskets is from [here](https://www.hadithikenya.com/fineweave-sisal-baskets)

 ### Media